-This year’s rostermania is already off to a roaring start with multiple CDL teams making some alterations to their lineups heading into the Call of Duty: Vanguard season next year.
+This year’s rostermania got off to a roaring start with multiple CDL teams making some alterations to their lineups heading into the Call of Duty: Vanguard season.

 Over the next few weeks and months, Call of Duty League franchises will likely announce several roster changes, including signing new players and releasing or trading others.
 We’ll keep track of all the confirmed offseason moves here.

 Here are all of the official roster moves so far going into the 2022 season of the Call of Duty League.

 The merger between OpTic and Envy earlier in the offseason left one spot in the CDL up for grabs.
 And on Jan.
 13, the new 12th team in the Call of Duty League was officially confirmed to be the Boston Breach.

 Boston’s lineup heading into the 2022 season will feature Methodz, TJHaLy, Nero, and Capsidal.
 Zed is the team’s head coach while Denz is Boston’s general manager.
 The Boston CDL franchise is owned by the Kraft Group and operated by Oxygen Esports.